Daisy Soros: Philanthropy

-In 1997, Paul and Daisy Soros established the Paul and Daisy Soros Fellowship for New Americans in order to provide assistance to young new Americans for graduate studies.
+In 1997, she and her husband established the Paul and Daisy Soros Fellowship for New Americans in order to provide assistance to young new Americans for graduate studies.
 Initially with a fifty million dollar trust fund, the Soroses donated an additional $25 million in 2010 and have supported over 700 grantees to date.

 Soros serves on the boards of The Society of the Memorial Sloan-Kettering Cancer Center, The Foreign Policy Association and The American Austrian Foundation.
-She is an honorary trustee of the International House.
+She is an honorary trustee of the International House in New York.

 Involvement in the arts

-Daisy Soros serves as secretary on the board of the New York Philharmonic and the Metropolitan Opera, director emeritus of the Lincoln Center for the Performing Arts, the chairman’s council of the Metropolitan Museum of Art, Vice President of Venetian Heritage, and is former Chairman of the Board of the Friends of the Budapest Festival Orchestra.
+Daisy Soros serves on the chairman's council of the Metropolitan Museum of Art.
+She is board secretary at the New York Philharmonic and the Metropolitan Opera, director emeritus of the Lincoln Center for the Performing Arts, Vice President of Venetian Heritage, and a former Chairman of the Board of the Friends of the Budapest Festival Orchestra.